edvin1811/sak1-quiz/README.md

 # SAK1 Quiz (Next.js)

-This Next.js app parses `SAK1_All_Unique_Questions.md` and shows a quiz where you can select one alternative per question.
+This Next.js app parses `1.md` and `2.md` (100 questions total) and shows a quiz where you can select one alternative per question.
+It also knows the correct answer from each line (format: `(Question A: a, B: b, C: c, D: d) # X`).

 ## Requirements
 - Node 18+